phrits/phrits.com/WORKLOG.md

 Decided against worrying about getting virtualenv set up on the linux side of things, at least for now.
 Deleted what I could find of that and other remnants including the django folder, virtualenv folder.
 I'll end up reinstalling fresh if I need it later anyway, so the remaining bin files sticking around aren't hurting anything.

+Added a LICENSE to the repo.
+CC 1.0 Universal, or something similar.

 I had yet another hard drive crash, and the usual flailing about with Dropbox fucked up my installed programs.
 Thus:

 ### Fresh

 - Python (3.10.10)

-- Anaconda (pending.
+- Anaconda (4.10.3.
 Giant installation.)

 - pgAdmin (pending)